Megalith: Spread of megalithic architecture in Europe

 In Europe megaliths are, in general, constructions erected during the Neolithic or late Stone Age and Chalcolithic or Copper Age (4500–1500 BC).
-The megalithic structures of Malta are believed to be the oldest in Europe.
+The megalithic temples of Malta are believed to be the oldest in Europe.
 Perhaps the most famous megalithic structure is Stonehenge in England.

 In Sardinia, in addition to dolmens, menhirs and circular graves there are also more than 8000 megalithic structures made by a Nuragic civilisation, called Nuraghe: buildings similar to towers (sometimes with really complex structures) made using only rocks.
 They are often near giant's grave or the other megalithic monuments.